omame/systems-challenge/EXPLANATION.md

 ## Improvements

 Aside from the obvious architectural improvements in regards of high availability, load balancing, disaster recovery and so on, I would hook this up to the SCM repository where the application is being developed.
-By using webhooks and some CI tooling I would create a continuous delivery/deployment solution that will automatically create multiple environments based on branches, including the produciton one.
+By using webhooks and some CI tooling I would create a continuous delivery/deployment solution that will automatically create multiple environments based on branches, including the production one.

 Also, there is no monitoring whatsoever and there are many moving parts that can fail.